Lindokuhle1/Salesforce_ETL_pineline/Personal stuff/README.md

 - **Full reload** — every run truncates all four tables and reloads from source, preserving referential integrity.
 - **Auto schema creation** — tables are created with `CREATE TABLE IF NOT EXISTS` on every run.
-- **Auto database creation** — if `balancell_sales_analysis` does not exist, the pipeline creates it automatically via the bootstrap database.
+- **Auto database creation** — if ` _sales_analysis` does not exist, the pipeline creates it automatically via the bootstrap database.
 - **Special characters in passwords** — handled safely via SQLAlchemy `URL.create()`.

 ---